Shoplifting: Definition

-Career criminals

-However, there are people and groups who make their living from shoplifting and other crimes.
-They tend to be more skilled career criminals who use more sophisticated shoplifting tactics.
-Researchers call professional thieves boosters, as they tend to resell what they steal on the black market.

-Legal definitions

-Shoplifting is considered a form of theft and is subject to prosecution.
-In the United Kingdom, theft is defined as "dishonestly appropriate[ing] property belonging to another with the intention of permanently depriving the other of it; and "thief" and "steal" shall be construed accordingly."
+In England and Wales, theft is defined as "dishonestly appropriate[ing] property belonging to another with the intention of permanently depriving the other of it; and "thief" and "steal" shall be construed accordingly."
 It is one of the most common crimes.
 Shoplifting peaks between 3:00 and 4:00 p.m., and is lowest from 6:00 a.m. to 7:00 a.m.
 In the United States, shoplifting increases during the Christmas season, and arrest rates increase during spring break.
 Rutgers University criminologist Ronald V. Clarke says shoplifters steal "hot products" that are "CRAVED", an acronym he created that stands for "concealable, removable, available, valuable, enjoyable, and disposable".